datarightplus/datarightplus-infosec-baseline/draft-authors-datarightplus-infosec-baseline.md

 .# Abstract

-The DR+ Security Profile: Baseline is intended to be a compatible profile of the [@!CDS] presented as a profile of [@!FAPI-1.0-Advanced].
+The DataRight+ Security Profile: Baseline is intended to be a compatible profile of the [@!CDS] presented as a profile of [@!FAPI-1.0-Advanced].
 This profile focuses primarily on the obligations between Provider and Initiator with respect to authorisation requests and does so as an overlay on the underlying FAPI profile combined with the inclusion of specified authorisation types.

 This profile does not attempt to provide elaboration on registration protocols, certificate profiles, federation or other components specified within the [@!CDS].
 Further terminology used is deliberately jurisdiction agnostic, please refer to [@!DATARIGHTPLUS-ROSETTA] for specific ecosystem mappings.